Looking for the Best Art Classes?

 Artist: Katrina Koltes

-I come from a childhood of often travelling, discovering, and seeing new places.
-Originally of German nationality, but born in South East Asia, we were full-time volunteers, doing natural disaster relief work in South East Asia.
+Katrina comes from a childhood of often traveling, discovering, and seeing new places.
+Originally of German nationality, but born in South East Asia, she and her family worked full-time doing relief work all over the world.

 Artist: Andrea Gomoll